pyeventsourcing/esdbclient/README.md

     return json.loads(s.decode('utf8'))
 ```

-To show how this can be used, let's define a `Dog` aggregate class, with attributes
+To show how `get_aggregate()` can be used, let's define a `Dog` aggregate class, with
-`name` and `tricks`.
-The attributes `id` and `version` will indicate an aggregate
+attributes `name` and `tricks`.
+The attributes `id` and `version` will indicate an
-object's ID and version number.
-The attribute `is_from_snapshot` is added here
+aggregate object's ID and version number.
+The attribute `is_from_snapshot` is added
-merely to demonstrate below when an aggregate object has been reconstructed using
+here merely to demonstrate below when an aggregate object has been reconstructed using
 a snapshot.

 ```python